CharleRoger/Garden/Canon/Languages/Atteric/Insular/Old Ansang.md

 #### Irrealis

-A free label of a sequence of various moods.
+A free label of a sequence of various moods, including the future tense sometimes.

 #### Passive